abdulnine7/Leetcode-Blind-75/README.md

         second.next = prev
         prev = second
         second = tmp
-    seecond = prev
+    second = prev

-    # merge two halfs first and second
+    # merge two half first and second
-    # we will have more eleeent in first in case of odd number of elements
+    # we will have more element in first in case of odd number of elements
     while second:
         tmp1, tmp2 = first.next, second.next
         first.next = second